boonyong6/how-linux-works/README.md

 ### 15.2.6 Standard Macros and Variables

-- Macro usually doesn’t change after “make” starts building targets.
+- Macro usually doesn't change after “make” starts building targets.
 - A “make” variable changes as you build targets.

 ### 15.2.7 Conventional Targets

 - Additional common targets:
   - **clean**
-  - **distclean** \- The GNU autotools system uses this to remove everything that wasn’t part of the original distribution.
+  - **distclean** \- The GNU autotools system uses this to remove everything that wasn't part of the original distribution.
   - **install** \- Copies files and compiled programs.
 This can be dangerous, so always do a dry-run, make \-n install.
   - **test or check**
   - **all**